 If you do this, dishwasher filters get clogged, which affects the performance of the dishwasher.
 And we blame that the dishwasher is not good.

-How does the dishwasher clean dishes?
+How do the dishwasher clean dishes?

 Dishwasher clean dishes with a combination of mechanical, thermal, and chemical reactions.